-We know that the issues of separation and divorce can be incredibly difficult on entire families.
+We know that the issues of separation and divorce can be incredibly difficult for entire families.
 This includes grandparents who may feel like they have been left out.
 We want you to know that grandparents also have rights in Utah when it comes to visitation.

 You can count on Emy A. Cordano when you need help with any issues relating to divorce in Utah.
 When you need a Salt Lake City family law lawyer, she will be by your side, working to ensure you are treated fairly.